Fighting food waste

 Our progress

-- A partnership now extended in PAUL in London, Washington, Brussels and Vancouver, representing an additional 60 stores.
+• This partnership has now been extended to PAUL branches in London, Washington, Brussels and Vancouver, bringing around sixty additional shops on board.